 Of course, you don’t have to just fill the space with dots.
 You can leave it a solid color, add stripes or vines or anything you can think of to fill the narrow space to make it look like more than just a letter.

-This one is way simpler than it looks.
+If you’ve ever wondered how to draw vines on letters, this one is way simpler than it looks.
 You write the letters you want to use in black, then with a green colored pencil or marker, draw a squiggly vine around portions of the letter creating a couple of super basic leaves on the ends.
 (You can also add some leaves in the middle of the vine.)
 Add a line of red at the edge of each leaf and it looks like a bud.

 If you want, you can get more complex with your leaves and flowers, but when you want to move quickly, this technique is simple.